Segre classes and Kempf-Laksov formula in algebraic cobordism: Grassmannian degeneracy loci and Damon--Kempf--Laksov classes

-\begin{lem}[Lemma 6.6.7 \cite{LevineMorel}, Example 14.1.1 \cite{FultonIntersection}] Let $V$ be a vector bundle of rank $m$ over $X$ and $s$ a section of $V$.
+\end{prop} This is the exact analogue for $\Omega^*$ of \cite[Lemma 3.3]{HIMN} and the proof, which we omit, can be easily obtained by making use of the following lemma. \begin{lem}[( {\cite[Lemma 6.6.7]{LevineMorel},\cite[Example 14.1.1]{FultonIntersection}})] Let $V$ be a vector bundle of rank $n$ over $X$ and $s$ a section of $V$.
 Let $Z$ be the zero scheme of $s$.
-If $X$ is Cohen-Macaulay and the codimension of $Z$ is $e$, then $s$ is regular and
+If $X$ is Cohen-Macaulay and the codimension of $Z$ in $X$ is $n$, then $s$ is regular and